tsackton/taelgarverse/docs/gazetteer/northwest-coast/mawar-confederacy/splinters.md

 </div>

 The Splinters are a chain of small, rocky islands near [Hamri](<hamri.md>).
-There are few safe landings and no easy harbors; most of the islands in the Splinters are cliffs inhabited by birds and little else.
+There are few safe landings and no easy harbors; most of the islands in the Splinters just cliffs inhabited by birds and little else.
-## Azar's Lair

 In DR 1747, [Azar the Lost](<../../../people/mawarans/azar-the-lost.md>) kept a lair in the Splinters while carrying out his attempts to restore his drowned wife [Nadine](<../../../people/mawarans/nadine.md>) and their sons.
 After the fight at [Shark's Dock](<hamri.md#the-sharks-dock>), the [Adventurers of Mawar](<../../../people/pcs/mawar/adventurers-of-mawar.md>) searched the lair, destroyed two more drowned servants, and found [Sefa](<../../../people/mawarans/sefa.md>) dead there.